AbdurehmanSaleemi/yourAIAssistant/README.md

    Run this query and it will return a new table named "documents" and function "match_data"

-Table `documents` will store our lines and paragraphs and their vectors Function `match_documents` will match user query with table data and return most appropriate result.
+Table `documents` will store our lines and paragraphs and their vectors Function `match_data` will match user query with table data and return most appropriate result.

 ## 2nd Step : Backend (NodeJS)